TobseTobse/DD-WRT_NordVPN/README.md

 ### Usage of the scripts

-If you connect to your router via SSH or Telnet you can call the scripts like that:
+If you connect to your router via SSH or Telnet you can use the scripts like that:

 `config`

 Don't touch this script.
 It will be overwritten with the next repository checkout.
-If you need a custom configuration make a copy of this file and name the copy "myconfig".
+If you need a custom local configuration make a copy of this file and name the copy "myconfig".

 ```
 cd /jffs/usr/bin
 cp config myconfig
 ```

-Then modify the myconfig file.
+Then modify the myconfig file to your needs.
 All values in the myconfig file will override the ones from the config file automatically.

 `checkcon`